ZhangWeiguo/easy_ne/README.md

 ### Others
     * Some scripts support very large network embedding, others not
-    * Not all the model achieve the best as the origin papers say
+    * Not all the model achieve the best as the origin papers say, like SDNE
-    * Other good model will continous coded
+    * Other good model will be coded sustainedly